angache/benalsam-standalone/benalsam-admin-backend/README.md

 # Benalsam Admin Backend

-## ⚠️ **DANGEROUS DEBUG ENDPOINTS**

-**⚠️ WARNING: The following endpoints are for development use only and will permanently delete data:**

-- `POST /api/v1/elasticsearch/debug/clear-all-listings` - Deletes ALL listings and related data
-- `POST /api/v1/elasticsearch/debug/clear-cache` - Clears all search cache

-**These endpoints are automatically disabled in production environment.**

-**Use with extreme caution!**

----

-## Overview

 Modern ve güçlü bir admin backend API'si.
 React Native/Expo mobil uygulaması için kapsamlı yönetim sistemi.

 ## 🚀 Özellikler